Why not enough food is reaching people in Gaza even after Israel eased its blockade

 “I threw myself in the ocean to death just to bring him something,” he said.
 “I was only able to bring him three biscuit packets”.

-Associated Press reporters Wafaa Shurafa in Deir al-Balah Gaza Strip, Fatma Khaled in Cairo, Egypt and Michael Biesecker in Washington, DC, contributed
+Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip, Fatma Khaled in Cairo and Michael Biesecker in Washington contributed to this report.